 After the drying program is finished, the angling can resume.
-Proceed to the lake with comfort, realizing that the damaged Guide has been replaced and that you might continue fishing.
+Proceed to the lake comfortably, realizing that the damaged Guide has been replaced and that you might continue fishing.

-Recall that snapping a tip-off of your pole isn’t always the very last destination; instead, heed this route to get once more at the lake with any such fishing rod users understand you may depend upon in your first large trap because you repaired it yourself.
+Recall that snapping a tip-off of your pole is only sometimes the last destination; instead, heed this route to get once more at the lake with any such fishing rod users understand you may depend upon in your first large trap because you repaired it yourself.

-How To Replace Guides On Fishing Rod (FAQs)
+How To Replace Guides On Fishing Rods (FAQs)

 How Do You Remove Old Guides From a Fishing Rod?